Cala Carbó

 Balneari Cala Carbó

 Balneari Cala Carbó is another restaurant owned by the same person as Can Vicent.
-The food quality is guaranteed to have a high standard.
-The restaurant Balneari is well-known by locals.
+The food is guaranteed to have a high standard and it is well-known by locals.

 Just like the Can Vicent Restaurant, you can also lie down on a sunbed and use a parasol, leaving your stuff safe while swimming .